Reexamining constraints on neutron star properties from perturbative QCD: discussion and conclusion

 \section{discussion and conclusion}

-Aided by thermodynamic consistency requirements the high-density PQCD calculations may place bounds on the pressure of an NS EOS if it predicts a chemical potential at the TOV point higher than $\sim1.8$ GeV.
-The larger $\mu_\tov$, the tighter the constraint becomes.
-If the pressure of the NS EOS is too high, the absence of a valid construction between $\mu_\tov$ and $\mu_\pqcd$ could indicate the presence of non-perturbative effects, and that unpaired quark matter described by the PQCD EOS is likely not the true ground state around $\mu_B\lesssim3$ GeV.
-This is not a constraint on NS EOSs, at least not yet.
+Aided by the model-independent bounds on the EOS~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz,Drischler:2021bup}, I have shown that ab-initio cold quark matter calculations in the perturbative regime have the potential of placing robust bounds on the EOS if NSs probe baryon chemical potentials greater than about $\mu_B\sim1.8-2.0$ GeV.
+The higher the baryon chemical potential realized, the tighter the constraint becomes.
+If the pressure of NS EOS is too high, the absence of a valid construction between $\mu_\tov$ and $\mu_\pqcd$ may indicate the presence of non-perturbative effects near $\mu_B\lesssim3$ GeV.
+Until the pairing gap can be reliably and accurately calculated, such consideration may not be viewed as a robust constraint on the NS EOS.

-On the other hand, an EOS may be incompatible with given PQCD EOSs if its predictions for the pressure are too low to reach $P_\pqcd$ at $\mu_\pqcd$.
-This is the $\Delta P_{\max}$ bound \cref{eq:pmaxbound}, and is the sole requirement an EOS needs to comply with.
-Constraints of this type only concern densities that are relevant for stars very close to their respective TOV limits ($M_\tov-M_\crit$ no more than $0.06 M_\odot$ for $M_\tov=4M_\odot$, a bound decreases with decreasing $M_\tov$), therefore do not affect observables for most NSs.
-The strongest possible PQCD constraint (at $\mu_\pqcd=2.4$ GeV, assuming $X=4$ and including N3LO soft contributions that push $P_\pqcd$ higher) can at best rule out $R_\tov\lesssim 9.5$ km, or compactness of TOV stars $C_\tov=M_\tov/R_\tov\gtrsim 0.33$, assuming \ceft~ is valid up to $n_0$.
-Even if the two-solar mass pulsars observed to date are in fact the TOV limit, such constraints would only raise the expectation value of $R_{2\msol}$ by no more than $0.2$ km.
-Accounting for the uncertainties of PQCD requires choosing a prior on PQCD EOSs.
-With natural choices of priors no meaningful bounds can be derived at the moment owning to the wild uncertainties associated with PQCD EOSs.
+On the other hand, an NS EOS may be incompatible with high-density inputs if its prediction for the pressure is too low to reach $P_\pqcd$.
+This is embodied in the $\Delta P_{\max}$ bound \cref{eq:pmaxbound}, and is the sole requirement an NS EOS needs to comply with currently.
+Constraints of this type only concern the high-density tails of NS EOSs relevant for stars very close to their respective TOV limits ($M_\tov-M_\crit$ no more than $0.06 M_\odot$ for $M_\tov=4M_\odot$, a bound decreases with decreasing $M_\tov$), therefore cannot directly affect observables for most NSs.
+The strongest constraint possible (at $\mu_\pqcd=2.4$ GeV, assuming $X=4$ and including the N3LO soft contributions that push $P_\pqcd$ higher) can at best rule out $R_\tov\lesssim 9.5$ km, or compactness of the maximum-mass stars $C_\tov=M_\tov/R_\tov\gtrsim 0.33$, assuming \ceft~ is valid up to $n_0$.
+Even if the two-solar-mass pulsars observed to date are in fact the TOV limit, such constraints would only raise the median value of $R_{2\msol}$ by no more than $0.2$ km.
+Accounting for the uncertainties of pQCD requires choosing a prior on the renormalization scale $X$.
+With natural choices of priors no meaningful bounds can be derived at the moment owning to the wild uncertainties associated with $P_\pqcd$.